XiangpengHao/FullspecRender/README.md

 ### Model checklist:

-1. All emissions should use illuminant spectrum
+* All emissions should use illuminant spectrum

+* turn-off every emission and test if the result is empty

-2. No color ramp
+* No color ramp

-3. No Hue saturation value
+* No Hue saturation value

-4. Mix between color and Texture not work
+* Mix between color and Texture not work

-5. Nodes to take care:
+* Nodes to take care:

     Principled BSDF

     Mix

-6. Textures must be none-color data
+* Textures must be none-color data

-7. Clean world texture is necessary
+* Clean world texture is necessary

-8. Be careful when dealing with random
+* Be careful when dealing with random